Feces: Synonyms

 There are many synonyms in informal registers for feces, just like there are for urine.
-Many are euphemismistic, colloquial, or both; some are profane (such as shit), whereas most belong chiefly to child-directed speech (such as poo or the palindromic word poop) or to crude humor (such as crap, dump, load and turd.).
+Many are euphemistic, colloquial, or both; some are profane (such as shit), whereas most belong chiefly to child-directed speech) or to crude humor (such as crap, dump, load and turd).

 Feces of animals

-The feces of animals often has special names (some of them are slang), for example:
+The feces of animals often have special names (some of them are slang), for example: